MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

  * To capture app usage, you must register app lifecycle event listeners before the relevant event occurs and before sending the data to the server.
  * To use the file system or native language and device features, the API must be initialized.
 If the API is used in a way that requires native device features (like the file system), but was not initialized, the API call fails.
 This behavior is especially true on Android.

 **Note**: To build Cordova applications, the JavaScript Analytics API does not have methods to enable or disable the collection of `LIFECYCLE` or `NETWORK` events.
 In other words, Cordova applications come with `LIFECYCLE` and `NETWORK` events pre-enabled by default.
-If you want to disable these events, follow the [Client Lifecycle Events](#client-lifecycle-events) and [Client Network Events](#client-lifecycle-events) on disabling events.
+If you want to disable these events, see [Client Lifecycle Events](#client-lifecycle-events) and [Client Network Events](#client-lifecycle-events).

 ### Client lifecycle events
 After the Analytics SDK is configured, app sessions start to be recorded on the user's device.
 A session in {{ site.data.keys.mf_analytics }} is recorded when the app is moved from the foreground to the background, which creates a session on the {{ site.data.keys.mf_analytics_console_short }}.